Self-employed person consulting his accountant online in Quebec

 • Business meals and travel

-The result: tax savings of several thousand dollars a year, which more than offset the accountant's fees.
+The result: tax savings of several thousand dollars per year that more than compensate for the accountant's fees.

-• Free up time so you can focus on your core business and your customers
+• Free up time to focus on your core business and your customers

-• Reduce the stress associated with tax deadlines and administrative obligations
+• Reduce the stress of tax deadlines and administrative obligations

 • Avoid mistakes that could trigger a tax audit

-• Get strategic advice to help grow your business
+• Get strategic advice to grow your business

 Good to know

-According to a study by Revenu Québec, more than 40% of self-employed individuals overlook legitimate tax deductions when they file their own returns.
-A specialized accountant often pays for their own services through the tax savings they generate.
+According to a study by Revenu Québec, more than 40% of self-employed workers forget legitimate tax deductions by filing their own returns.
+A specialized accountant often finances himself through the tax savings he generates.

-Understanding your obligations is the first step toward effectively managing your accounting or working efficiently with your accountant.
+Understanding your obligations is the first step to managing your accounting well or working effectively with your accountant.

-• File their annual tax return (TP-1) by June 15 (but pay any taxes owed by April 30 to avoid interest charges)
+• File their annual tax return (TP-1) by June 15 (but pay taxes due by April 30 to avoid interest)

-• Attach Form TP-80, “Business or Professional Income and Expenses,” detailing all deductible income and expenses
+• Attach the TP-80-V form "Business or Professional Income and Expenses" detailing all deductible income and expenses

 • Also complete Form T2125 at the federal level

-Even if you have a side hustle or work from home, all income must be reported.
+Even if you have a side hustle or work from home, all income must be declared.

-Registration for the GST and QST is mandatory if your taxable income exceeds $30,000 over four consecutive quarters.
+GST and QST registration is mandatory if your taxable income exceeds $30,000 over 4 consecutive quarters.
 Once registered, you must:

 • Collect taxes (5% GST + 9.975% QST = 14.975%) on your invoices

-• Remit the collected taxes to Revenu Québec according to the assigned frequency (annual, quarterly, or monthly)
+• To remit the taxes collected to Revenu Québec according to the assigned frequency (annual, quarterly or monthly)

-• Claim input tax credits (ITCs) to recover taxes paid on your business expenses
+• Claiming input tax credits (ITCs) to recover taxes paid on your business expenses

-You can voluntarily register even if your income is less than $30,000 to claim tax refunds on your business purchases.
+You can voluntarily register even if your income is less than $30,000 to recover taxes on your business purchases.

-If you owe more than $1,800 in taxes (federal and provincial combined) for two consecutive years, Revenu Québec and the CRA will require you to make quarterly estimated tax payments to avoid a large tax bill at the end of the year.
+If you owe more than $1,800 in taxes (federal and provincial combined) two years in a row, Revenu Québec and the CRA will ask you to pay quarterly instalments to avoid a large tax bill at the end of the year.

-An accountant calculates the optimal amount for your advance payments to avoid penalties without overpaying.
+An accountant calculates the optimal amount of your deposits to avoid penalties without overpaying.

-4. Contributions to the RRQ (Quebec Pension Plan)
+4. Contributions to the QPP (Quebec Pension Plan)

-As a self-employed individual, you must pay RRQ contributions as both an employer AND an employee, which amounts to approximately 12.8% of your net income (up to the maximum eligible earnings).
+As a self-employed person, you must contribute to the QPP as an employer AND an employee, i.e. approximately 12.8% of your net income (up to the maximum pensionable earnings).
 This contribution is calculated on your tax return.

 You must: